basarat/grunt-supersass/README.md

 * Can you tell me all the places that will be impacted if you modify your definition of `span6`.
 Probably not.
 You could if you just search for all the instances of `span6` in your sass if you don't use it in HTML.
 * Want to refactor `some-awesome-base-class` into `more-awesome-base-class`? if its not in html and only in your sass files, its a very trivial rename.

+# Bad
+Creating new CSS classes per html file quickly bloats your generated CSS with duplicates.